HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 In the following sections, A detailed look at an example *Solicited* attachment transaction illustrates how:
 - The Payer uses a FHIR Questionnaire to communicate to the Provider what additional attachments-related data is needed.
-- The Payer uses the CDex Task Attachment Request Profile to communicate to the Provider to complete the Questionniare.
+- The Payer uses the CDex Task Attachment Request Profile to communicate to the Provider to complete the Questionnaire.
 - The Provider launches DTR to fill out the FHIR Questionnaire using QuestionnaireResponse.
 - The DTR completes the QuestionaireResponse and updates the Task.
 - The Provider uses the $submit-attachment operation to communicate the completed QuestionnaireResponse to the Payer.